Indirect Tax

 Reverse charge VAT generally applies to businesses in countries with VAT but only under certain conditions, including:

 Supplier not established locally – A supplier (seller) does not have a physical presence or other presence in a country, which means they’re required to register for that country’s VAT system.
-If they are locally established, a supplier can’t take advantage of the reverse charge mechanism and should instead simply charge and pay VAT as required.
+If they are locally established, a supplier can’t take advantage of the reverse charge mechanism and should instead simply charge, report, and remit and pay VAT as required.

 Countries That Use the Reverse Charge VAT Mechanism